1. KnowledgeBank

 What R&D tax credit scheme do I use?

 It is important to keep the definition of what counts as an SME for the purposes of R&D tax credits in mind.
-This is because it is the main factor that determines which scheme you use to make your claim:
+This is because it is the main factor that determines whether you claim using the merged scheme, or if you are eligible for the enhanced rate for loss making SMEs.
+For claim periods before April 2024, it will also determine whether you claim using the SME or RDEC scheme:

-• The SME R&D tax credit scheme is worth up to 27p for every pound spent on qualifying expenditure on or after 1 April 2023.
+• The SME R&D tax credit scheme is worth up to 27p for every pound spent on qualifying expenditure between 1 April 2023 and 31 March 2024.
 This effective benefit of 27% applies to R&D Intensive SMEs whose qualifying R&D expenditure constitutes at least 40% of their total expenditure.
 Other SME companies get a lower benefit.

-• RDEC, the Research and Development Expenditure Credit, is worth 15p for every pound spent on qualifying expenditure, with a rate of 20% for expenditure on or after 1 April 2023.
+• RDEC, the Research and Development Expenditure Credit, is worth 15p for every pound spent on qualifying expenditure, with a rate of 20% for expenditure between 1 April 2023 and 31 March 2024.

 This article tells you how to assess your company against the definition, so you can work out where you stand.
 It also highlights a few other factors that can affect which scheme you can use – regardless of your headcount, turnover or balance sheet assets.